wp-plugins/etruel-del-post-copies/readme.txt

 Upgrading from Version 2.00
 You must deactivate old plugin and then upload and activate this.

+Upgrading to Version 3.10
+You must activate Check on title and/or Check on content on Settings page.

 == Frequently Asked Questions ==
 Nothing for now.
 You can ask in plugin URI: [NetMDP](http://www.netmdp.com/2010/03/etruel-del-post-copies/)